Regulatory Standards Act 2025: Third reading

 On 13 November, the Regulatory Standards Bill passed its third reading along party lines, with the National, Act and NZ First parties voting in favour and the Labour, Green and Māori parties opposing the bill.
 The bill's sponsor Seymour argued that the legislation would avoid putting the cost of law changes on ordinary people and would ensure transparency in the lawmaking process.
 National Party MP Cameron Brewer congratulated the ACT party for its 20-year effort to pass the bill into law and highlighted the amendments made during the select committee process.
 Fellow National MP and Minister for Māori Development Tama Potaka reiterated National's support for the bill as part of his party's coalition agreement with ACT.
 The NZ First party supported the legislation despite party leader Winston Peters and deputy leader Shane Jones indicating it needed further amendments to meet "good governance" standards."
 NZ First MP Casey Costello argued the bill would promote accountability, open government, efficiency in regulation, the rule of law, property rights, an independent judiciary and equality before the law.
+Days later however, Peters, her party leader, said their party had always been opposed to the bill and vowed to repeal the act, saying Costello had spoken without consulting him.

 Labour's justice spokesperson Duncan Webb criticised the Bill for incorporating libertarian principles into the legislative process.
 He said that a future Labour government would repeal the bill within 100 days and highlighted the high number of public submissions opposing the bill.
 Green MP Tamatha Paul likened the bill to a cockroach, describing as an "ideological project" that had been rejected by New Zealanders.
 She also said that it erased the Treaty of Waitangi and prioritised corporate interests over the environment and people.
 Similarly, Te Pāti Māori leader Rawiri Waititi denounced the bill as an attack on the Treaty of Waitangi, describing it as an "arson on constitutional protections."

+Implementation

+On 20 April 2026, Seymour announced the appointment of the inaugural members of the Regulatory Standards Board: Manawa Energy Limited chair Paul Ridley-Smith (chairman), P3604 Timber Framed Buildings Review Committee member Ian Chamberlain, Taumata Arowai director Julie Hardaker, University of Auckland economist Dr Ananish Chaudhuri, former Electricity Authority CEO Carl Hansen and University of Otago psychologist Dr Nicola Swain.